Trump, Biden and the road to 270 electoral votes

 Biden is also redoubling his focus on Florida, the biggest prize among the perennial battlegrounds and a state that would virtually block Trump’s reelection if it swings Democratic.
 Biden’s allies hoped the devastating toll of the pandemic would put them in a strong position there, but a poll released on Tuesday found voters were closely divided.
 Kamala Harris, Biden’s running mate, will make the campaign’s first in-person appearance in Florida on Thursday.

 Beyond Florida, recent polls suggest close races in Pennsylvania and North Carolina, while a Fox News poll conducted after the recent national conventions gave Biden an advantage in Wisconsin.
-Polls conducted earlier in the summer also suggested a Biden lead in Michigan, though no polling has been conducted there since the conventions.
+Polls conducted earlier in the summer also suggested a Biden lead in Michigan.
 Another post-convention Fox News poll found a Biden advantage in Arizona.

 Still, polls that showed competitive races or even Democratic advantages in traditionally Republican states proved to be false indicators for Democrats in 2016.